-Protective VAT claims have been submitted to HMRC to recover VAT on Landfill Tax, and Cultural Exemption.
-There is also a claim for damages filed at the High Court against Royal Mail as well as a submission for Local Authority circumstances to be heard alongside the NCP case for excess payments on off street car parking.
+As part of a national initiative protective VAT claims have been submitted to HMRC to recover VAT on Landfill Tax and Postal charges.
+Further, a submission for Local Authority circumstances to be heard for excess payments on off street parking has been made.
+There is also a claim for damages filed at the High Court against Royal Mail.
 The quantity and strength of the claims have yet to be determined by litigation.